Harendrasingh1/To-Do-App/README.md

 Thank you for considering contributing to the TO-DO-APP Project.
 Your efforts help make this project better for everyone.
 If you have any questions or need assistance, feel free to reach out through the issue tracker or discussions.
 Happy coding🤩!

-Now the application is ready to use
-Open your browser and go to http://127.0.0.1:8000/